polywrap/uri-resolver-extensions/implementations/ipfs/async-resolver/CONTRIBUTING.md

 # Polywrap IPFS Wasm Wrapper
-The IPFS Wasm wrapper allows a Polywrap Client to interact with [IPFS](https://ipfs.io/).
+The IPFS Wasm wrap allows a Polywrap Client to interact with [IPFS](https://ipfs.io/).

 # How To Run